top of page

 • Writer's picturePavel Fernandez

-When we are designing either an object, an interface, or a marketing campaign, it is fundamental to consider the complex mechanisms involved in decoding reality.
+Thus, when designing an object, an interface, or a marketing campaign, it's critical to factor in the intricate mechanisms involved in decoding our reality.

 Hallucinogenic reality.